 Wyatt & Blake served as co-counsel to qui tam plaintiffs in a lawsuit against Adventist Health System.
 This lawsuit exposed an alleged scheme by Adventist Health System to pay doctors excessive compensation in exchange for patient referrals to Adventist-owned hospitals, clinics and other outpatient services.
 In September 2015, the lawsuit was unsealed and Adventist agreed to pay a total of $118.7 million to settle the complaint.
 An article about this lawsuit can be viewed here.

 Wyatt & Blake also served as co-counsel in connection with a qui tam lawsuit filed against Health Diagnostic Laboratory Inc., alleging that illegal kickbacks were made to doctors in exchange for samples of blood being sent to HDL’s lab for testing.
 The United States intervened in this lawsuit and HDL entered into an agreement to pay $47 million to settle the lawsuit.
 Click here to read a Wall Street Journal article about the settlement.

 Wyatt & Blake are currently serving as co-counsel representing an emergency room physician practice in a qui tam action filed by that practice against one of the largest hospital chains in the United States.
-Click here for a news article about this litigation.
-Wyatt & Blake are also representing other plaintiffs in qui tam matters that are filed under seal.
+In August 2014, one of the defendants in this case, Community Health Systems, Inc., agreed to pay $98.15 million to resolve the False Claims Act against it.
+Click here for a news article about this settlement.
+Litigation against other defendants in this case continues.
+Wyatt & Blake are also representing plaintiffs in other qui tam matters that are filed under seal.